fahadalobaid/TASK-Django-M13-Signals/README.md

    1. Create a `CoffeeShopAddress` object.
    2. Set `instance.location` equal to the new `CoffeeShopAddress` object you've created.
    3. Save your instance.
+3. Test out your signal on the admin site, by creating a new `CoffeeShop` and leaving the `location` field empty, you should see a default `location` assigned to your `CoffeeShop` after saving.

 ### Restore Default Address